Last account activity

 In addition, if you access Gmail on a mobile device, your login history will contain mobile logins that may appear to come from your carrier’s mobile Internet gateway(s).
 Note that mobile gateways may be in a geographic location far from the area where you’re accessing your account.
 If the address belongs to your mobile provider, this is considered legitimate access to your account.

-If you’d like to look up the Internet Service Provider that owns and leases and IP address, you may use a free IP reverse search service such as http://ip-lookup.net/
+If you’d like to look up the Internet Service Provider that owns and leases the IP address, you may use a free IP reverse search service such as http://ip-lookup.net/

 If you'd like to find more information than what's provided in the 'Last account activity section', it's Google's policy to only provide information pursuant to a valid third party court order or other appropriate legal process.